The Tents of Allah

-The Tents of Allah is a 1923 American silent drama film written and directed by Charles A. Logue and starring Monte Blue, Mary Alden, and Frank Currier.
+The Tents of Allah is a lost 1923 American silent drama film written and directed by Charles A. Logue and starring Monte Blue, Mary Alden, and Frank Currier.

 Synopsis

 While visiting her uncle, the American consul in Tangier, Morocco, a young woman offends a powerful Sultan whose henchman kidnap her.

 Cast

 Preservation

 With no prints of The Tents of Allah located in any film archives, it is a lost film.